dylanbrandtner/CarND-Extended-Kalman-Filter-P6/README.md

 [image2]: ./KalmanFilterAlgo.png  "kalman"
 [image3]: ./Missing_normalize.png  "Normalize"

 The overall goal of this project is to utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

-The kalman filter is then run against a simulator to predict the motion of a car.
-The simulator can be found [here].(https://github.com/udacity/self-driving-car-sim/releases/).
+The kalman filter is run against a simulator to predict the motion of a car.
+The simulator can be found [here](https://github.com/udacity/self-driving-car-sim/releases/).
 Lidar measurements are red circles and radar measurements are blue circles with an arrow pointing in the direction of the observed angle.
 The path of the car is predetermined by the input data set, and the green triangles are the predicted path from the kalman filter.
 Here is a snapshot of my final result:

 ![alt text][image1]